 as a new song given birth to sound,

-or a glimpse of green on a winter tree.
+or a bud of green on a winter tree.

 Then you can run, with the wild Spring breeze in your hair!

-The energy of the flames will infuse your heart with fire and sparks.
+The energy of flames infuse your heart with fire and sparks.

 Live, love, express wildly the desires of your soul with passion and grace.